 Research seems to tells us that exercising regularly and eating a healthy diet just isn’t enough when stress is overcoming our lives and community connection is virtually non-existent.

-In my humble opinion, I say let’s bring back the dinner parties, fancy dress parties, picnics out in nature, and actual time off to spend with loved ones.
+In my humble opinion, I say let’s bring back the dinner parties, picnics out in nature, fancy dress parties, board game nights, and actual time off to spend with loved ones.
 Let’s be present.
 Turn off our phones and give our full attention to the people we’re with.

-Here is a quote by Brené Brown that Katie and Heather quoted during the podcast, and which I believe to be a great way to sum up why we as human beings need, or even better, crave, human interaction in order to live a full, happy, healthy life.
+The following quote by Brené Brown that Katie and Heather shared during the podcast, sums up why we as human beings need, or better yet, crave, human interaction in order to live a full, happy, healthy life:

 “A deep sense of love and belonging is an irresistible need of all people.
 We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.
 When those needs are not met, we don’t function as we were meant to.
 We break.
 We fall apart.
 We numb.
 We ache.
 We hurt others.
 We get sick.”

 Social media has become a huge part of how we interact on a daily basis.
-While this has allowed us to stay connected and form new relationships with people we would otherwise have never met all around the globe, it has also brought with it a cost.
+While this has enabled us to stay connected and form new relationships with people we would otherwise have never met all around the globe, it has come at a cost.
 We spend less and less time face-to-face with friends, family, and loved ones.
 Less time building and strengthening relationships which are truly important to us.
-What’s more, the younger generations are not learning and practicing key skills needed to communicate and socialise effectively with others on a face-to-face level.
-On top of that, we compare ourselves to other people’s “personas” they portray on the internet, which often aren’t true perceptions of their real life at all, but illusions.
+We’re seeing younger generations missing out on learning and practicing key skills needed to communicate and socialise effectively with others on a face-to-face level.
+On top of that, we compare ourselves to other people’s “personas” that they portray on the internet, which often aren’t true perceptions of their real life at all, but illusions.

 What are some of the things you do to build authentic relationships in your life?
-Share them below!
-It’s a great way to share ideas.
+Share in the comments below.

 Lots of love,